AzizZayed/dialegg-cgo-artifact/README.md

 docker run --name dialegg-ubuntu --rm -i -t dialegg-image bash
 ```

 Within the container, you run the build script that build LLVM with MLIR, Egglog, and DialEgg.
-This will take a long time.
+LLVM is known to take a long time to build so this build script will take a long time.
 ```bash
 cd dialegg
 ./build.sh